Arc Spray Equipment

 FAQs About Arc Spray

-The process where by two wires (hence a common term for the process is Twin Wire Arc Spray), are fed into the pistol and electrically charged, one positive and one negative.
+The process whereby two wires (hence a common term for the process is Twin Wire Arc Spray), are fed into the pistol and electrically charged, one positive and one negative.

 The wires are forced together and form an electric arc, melting the wire.
 Compressed air, passing through a nozzle, atomises the molten metal and sprays it onto the workpiece.
 There are three methods of wire feeding, push, pull and push/pull.
 The higher the current rating of the system, e.g. 350A, 700A etc., the higher the spray rate.